ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+iiADIZS OHOUU) KKAD NlWSPAPIHS.
+It is
+a great mistake in female education to keep a
+young lady&#x27;s time and attention devoted to

+oniy tne laanionable literature of the day.
+If

+you wouia quality her for conversation ycu
+must give her something to talk about, give

+&quot; wutniiuu wiia me actual world, and it
+transpiring events.
+Urge her to read news­
+papers and become familiar with the present
+character and improvement of our race.
+His­
 tory is cf some, importance, but the past world
 is dead, and we have little comparatively tedo
 with it.
 Our thought and our concernsshould